Tips for Dealing with Soot Damage

 - Wear gloves, a mask and long sleeves and pants when working in soot covered room to protect your skin and lungs.

 - Keep the room ventilated to minimize breathing in soot particles and allow smoky smells to dissipate.

 - Remove as much debris as possible to allow for easy cleanup.

-If you’ve just experienced a fire at your home or business in the Collinsville, IL area, as well as Madison, Monroe, Jersey, and St. Clair counties, call the professionals at ServiceMaster of Metro-East.
-We can start work within three hours of your initial call.
+If you’ve just experienced a fire at your home or business in the Manasquan and Lake Shore Area in New Jercy, call the professionals at ServiceMaster of the Shore Area We can start work within three hours of your initial call.
 We begin with a structural evaluation of the building, including the roof, walls, flooring, and insulation.
 Smoke and water damage restoration is included in our fire cleanup service.

 Soot damage cleanup prices vary, depending on the extent of the damage and how far it has spread in the home.
 According to HomeAdvisor.com, the national average in 2015 was $5,338.